corinm/online-supermarket/README.md

 ## Features

+### Functional

 - Products page with hardcoded list of products ✅
 - Basket stored in backend ✅
 - Can add single products to the basket ✅

-- Basket page where a user can view their basket - TODO
+### To do

-- Can add more than of a product to the basket - TODO
+- Can add more than one of a product to the basket
+- Display number of items in basket in menu bar
+- Basket page where a user can view their basket
-- Can remove items from basket - TODO
+- Can remove items from basket
-- Users can check out and order their items using fake payment page - TODO
+- Users can check out and order their items using fake payment page
-- Users can apply a discount code - TODO
+- Users can apply a discount code
-- Products can have multibuy discounts - TODO
+- Products can have multibuy discounts
-- Products and basket stored in database - TODO
+- Products and basket stored in database